ShinyTrinkets/overseer/README.md

 ## Cmd API

-It's recommended to use Overseer, instead of Cmd directly.<br/>
+It's recommended to use the higher level Overseer, instead of Cmd directly.<br/>
 If you use Cmd directly, keep in mind that it is *one use only*.
 After starting a instance, it cannot be started again.
-However, you can `Clone` your instance and start the clone.<br/>
+However, you can `Clone` your instance and start the clone.
 The `Supervise` method from the Overseer does all of that for you.

 * `NewCmd(name string, args ...interface{})` - Returns a new instance of Cmd.
 * `Clone()` - Clones a Cmd.
 All the options are copied, but the state of the original object is lost.